MC1058260 – (Updated) Microsoft 365 Copilot: Admin controls and user file uploads for agent knowledge sources (archived)

 Summary:

-New capabilities for Microsoft 365 Copilot will allow users to upload files as knowledge sources and enable admins to manage these files.
-The rollout begins mid-May 2025.
-Supported file types include docx, pptx, pdf, etc., with specific size limits.
+Microsoft 365 Copilot will soon allow users to upload files as knowledge sources and enable admins to manage these agents.
+The rollout starts mid-June 2025 and completes by mid-July 2025.
+Supported file types include docx, pptx, pdf, txt, csv, and xlsx.
 Sensitivity labels will be applied to agents.
 No admin action is required before the rollout.

 Details: